sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/deeplearning.md

 ## Modeling and Optimization

 ### Data Engineering: Scaling and Converting to a Sequential Format
 To feed data to the LSTM cells, the data should be converted to the "sequential" form.
-Define a function that takes data, features of interest, and number of timesteps and return the sequential format of the input data.
+Define a function that takes data, features of interest, and the number of timesteps and returns the sequential format of the input data.

 ```ruby
 # Define a function that reframe data (include past 30 days data)